Django Startup Template with Jinja Template

 <h1>Hello {{name}}!!</h1>

-Now, if you'll run server you see Hello Bot!!
+Now, if you run the server, you will see Hello Bot!!

-And this is how you use Jinja template in Django.
+And this is how you use Jinja templates in Django.
 There is much more you can do with Jinja.
 If you want to experiment more, read more about this here.

 Get Django Starter Template